spacetelescope/jwst/docs/jwst/error_propagation/main.rst

 flat_field
 ++++++++++
-The SCI array of the exposure being processed is divided by the flat-field reference image, and the VAR_POISSON and VAR_RNOISE arrays are divided by the square of the flat.
+The SCI array of the exposure being processed is divided by the flat-field reference image.
+The VAR_FLAT array is created, computed from the science data and the flat-field reference file ERR array.

-A VAR_FLAT array is created, computed from the science data and the flat-field reference file ERR array.
+For all modes except GUIDER, the VAR_POISSON and VAR_RNOISE arrays are divided by the square of the flat.
+The science data ERR array is then updated to be the square root of the sum of the three variance arrays.

-The science data ERR array is then updated to be the square root of the quadratic sum of the three variance arrays.
+For the GUIDER mode, their are no VAR_POISSON and VAR_RNOISE arrays.
+The science data ERR array is updated to be the square root of the sum of the variance VAR_FLAT and the square of the incoming science ERR array.

 For more details see :ref:`flat_field <flatfield_step>`.

 fringe